fork-handles/forkhandles/values4k/README.md

 ```

 ### Masking
-The final problem is one of PII data.
+The last big problem is one of PII data.
 We need to ensure that sensitive values are never outputted in their raw form into any logging infrastructure where they could be mined for nefarious purposes.

 ```kotlin
 class AccountNumber private constructor(value: String) : StringValue(value, hidden()) {